Qizhuang: Characteristics and cultural significance

-Characteristics of
+Characteristics

-The Manchu clothing contrasted to the Hanfu, Han Chinese clothing, worn in the Ming dynasty; "in contrast to the ample, flowing robes and slippers with upturned toes of the sedentary Ming, the Manchu wore the boots, trousers, and functional riding coats of nomadic horsemen".
+Manchu clothing contrasted to the Hanfu, Han Chinese clothing, worn in the Ming dynasty; "in contrast to the ample, flowing robes and slippers with upturned toes of the sedentary Ming, the Manchu wore the boots, trousers, and functional riding coats of nomadic horsemen".

-Manchu of both sex wore trousers to protect their legs from the horse's flanks and from the elements.
+Manchu of both sexes wore trousers to protect their legs from the horse's flanks and from the elements.
 Their boots had rigid soles to facilitate archery on horseback by allowing the riders to stand in the iron stirrups.
-The Manchu people also wore hoods which provided insulation and were essential to protect its wearer from the cold Northeast Asian winters.
+The Manchu people also wore hoods which provided insulation and were essential to protect the wearer from the cold Northeast Asian winters.

 Manchu coats (and robes) were typically closed fitting and had 4-slits opening on 4 sides (2 sides of the garment, back and front) to facilitate ease of movements when horseback riding; their sleeves were long and tight with their sleeves cuff ending in the shape of a horse's hoof, referred as matixiu (马蹄袖 (mǎtíxiù, horse hoof cuff)), which was meant to protect its wearer's back of the hands from the wind.
-The Manchu's robes were overlapping in the form of a lute-shaped (or slant/curved) front, a Manchu innovation, which was used distinguished the Manchu robes from the similar-looking clothing worn by the Mongol and by those worn by the Han Chinese.
-The Manchu robes were fastened with loop and toogle buttons at the centre front of the neck area, right of the clavicle, under the right arm and along the right seam; this ways of closing their clothing differed from the Han Chinese who fastened a knotted button at the right neck opening near the shoulder line.
-Matixiu and slanted opening remained main features of the Manchu dress until the collapse of the Qing dynasty in 1911.
+The Manchu's robes were overlapping in the form of a lute-shaped (or slant/curved) front, a Manchu innovation which was used, distinguished the Manchu robes from similar-looking clothing worn by the Mongol and by those worn by the Han Chinese.
+Manchu robes were fastened with loop and toggle buttons at the centre front of the neck area, right of the clavicle, under the right arm and along the right seam; this ways of closing their clothing differed from the Han Chinese who fastened a knotted button at the right neck opening near the shoulder line.
+Matixiu and slanted opening remained main features of Manchu dress until the collapse of the Qing dynasty in 1911.

 Their male traditional hairstyle is the queue, which is called bianzi in Chinese and soncoho in Manchu language.